OFFICIAL RULES 2020

 In order to be eligible for the competition, all applicants must be:

 - Currently enrolled full-time at an accredited U.S. college or university.
 Students who are enrolled part-time and those who have been accepted for future enrollment are NOT eligible.

 - Broadcasting degree candidates with an academic focus in radio broadcasting.
 Applicable majors include, but are not limited to: Broadcast and Emerging Media, Broadcast Communications, Broadcast Journalism, Broadcasting, Broadcasting and Mass Communications, Electronic Media and Broadcasting, and Radio and Television Broadcast Technology.

-- Applicants must submit an original essay response to ONE of the following prompts:
+- Applicants must submit an original essay response to ONE of the following questions:

 - Since its founding, BMI has embraced innovation and developed new technologies to benefit music creators around the world.
-Which recent technological advancements most benefit the radio industry and why?
+Which recent technological advancements or developments do you think most benefit the radio industry and why?

 - In 2005, BMI introduced “See It Hear First,” the first music industry podcast to be featured in the iTunes directory, highlighting music from new BMI talent.
 Has the subsequent increase in podcast consumption helped or hindered terrestrial radio? -OR- How will the continued increase in podcast consumption affect terrestrial radio?

 - All contents of the submitted essay response must be wholly original and not based on any prior work.